VidCoin/VidCoin-Unity-SDK/Documentation.md

 ## How to use Vidcoin in your Unity Project
 *Note : You can refer to the file VidCoinExample.cs included in VidCoin.unitypackage to see how you can use Vidcoin.*

-### Setting up Vidcoin in the game
+### Setting up Vidcoin in the app
-Follow step 3 to set up Vidcoin in your Unity game.
+Follow step 3 to set up Vidcoin in your Unity app.
-You can then use Vidcoin from any script in the game by calling:
+You can then use Vidcoin from any script in the app by calling:
 ```c
 VidCoin.OneOfTheMethods();
 ```